 Select the relevant subscription from which you want to remove a standard.

 You can remove a standard from a subscription, but not from a management group.

 The security policy page opens.
 For the selected subscription, it shows the default policy, the industry and regulatory standards, and any custom initiatives you've created.

 For the standard you want to remove, select Disable.
 A confirmation window appears.

 Select Yes.
 The standard will be removed.

-In this article, you learned how to add compliance packages to monitor your compliance with additional standards.
+In this article, you learned how to add compliance standards to monitor your compliance with regulatory and industry standards.

 - Defender for Cloud regulatory compliance dashboard - Learn how to track and export your regulatory compliance data with Defender for Cloud and external tools

 - Working with security policies